DISBURSEMENT OF FUNDS

 - Notify your loan servicer if you fail to enrol for the period covered by your loan; and

 - Notify your loan servicer and University of any change in your address.

 You can also make an early repayment directly to your loan servicer.
 If you make a repayment within 120 days of loan disbursement, then your lender will treat this as a partial or full cancellation, with the appropriate adjustment of the loan fee and interest.

-You may also find the Federal Student Aid and Direct Loans websites useful.
+You may also find the Federal Student Aid website useful.